MicrosoftDocs/well-architected/well-architected/performance-efficiency/performance-targets.md

 ### Evaluate customer feedback

-When you engage with customers, gather feedback, and adapt performance targets, you can enhance the performance of your workload and deliver optimal customer experiences.
-To ensure performance targets are aligned with customer expectations, maintain a dialog with customers.
-Gather customer feedback to learn about evolving preferences, requirements, and technology trends.
-Regular communication with customers allows you to refine and adapt performance targets based on the changing needs of customers.

-Incorporate a customer-centric perspective into the performance optimization strategy to create a foundation for a workload that resonates with customers.
-This approach not only ensures that the workload meets technical benchmarks but also establishes a dynamic feedback loop for continuous improvement based on customer needs.
-By prioritizing customer satisfaction and loyalty, you position the workload for sustained success.

-Continual customer feedback helps you understand customer expectations so you can tailor performance targets and optimize the workload.
-The ongoing conversation ensures that the workload constantly evolves to meet customer needs and delivers an enhanced experience.
+Evaluating customer feedback involves actively seeking out and analyzing the responses and suggestions of your customers.
+Actively collecting and analyzing customer feedback offers valuable insights into their needs and expectations.
+Regular communication helps in adjusting performance targets in line with changing preferences and tech trends.
+By focusing on customer needs, the workload not only aligns with technical benchmarks but also undergoes continuous refinement.
+This approach, emphasizing customer satisfaction, ensures that the workload remains relevant and successful in the long run.

 ## Azure facilitation